- Top

 *Employees were asked multiple questions about their sense of belonging to the company and desire to contribute, and required to identify one of six levels.
 This is the ratio of employees who gave affirmative replies in the top three levels.

 *Employee engagement is defined as employees’ feelings about doing one’s best and not giving up until delivering results above expectations with the “feeling that each and every employee is always playing a leading role,” and “pride and passion in everyone’s work.”
 This is ascertained via four questions incorporating the two perspectives: 1.
 Whether employees strongly wish to remain at the company; and 2.
 Whether they will work harder than what is expected of them in the course of their duties.
 A concurrent analysis of factors toward improving engagement is also implemented.
-An external research organization conducted the survey.
-Compare with other companies globally and implement initiatives for improvement.
+We used an external research organization in conducting the survey, and are currently implementing measures for improvement following a comparison with other companies globally.

-At Ito-Yokado, senior management, store managers, and headquarter leaders clearly define the management philosophy and vision, with around 600 persons appointed as team members responsible for promoting engagement at each store and department.
-Ito-Yokado strives to embody the management philosophy while achieving a shared consciousness and recognition thereof among all employees, which includes holding meetings to instill satisfaction and motivation by area.
-They are training personnel with the capacity to think and act on their own initiative and leveraging employee diversity to create environments that reflect the various feedback received, while strengthening the foundations to improve engagement.
+Ito-Yokado are working toward a shared awareness and recognition of engagement with each employee around a core of 50 members who promote engagement and involve the members around them.
+As part of this, senior management, store managers, and headquarter leaders clearly define the management philosophy and vision, and embody the management philosophy, while holding meetings by area to instill job satisfaction and motivate employees.
+In this way, they are training personnel with the capacity to think and act on their own initiative and leveraging employee diversity to create environments that reflect the various feedback received, while strengthening the foundations to improve engagement.